onchain-id/documentation/docs/blockchain/core-concepts.md

 Lifecycle | Simple | As complex as a security Secondary Market | Nearly no constraints | As complex as a security

 Another significant difference between ICOs and STOs is related to the token lifecycle.
 ICOs - dealing with utility tokens - result in the issuance of tokens having a relatively simple life cycle: once the token is shared among a decentralized network, its governance is mostly the results of its token economics.
-As to security tokens, it is quite different, as the issuer - or its appointed agent - remains generally liable for applying a number of controls to his token after issuance and during the entire “life” of its security token.
-In addition, he might need to apply a number of corporate actions (dividend/interests payments, … ) or corporate events (calling for an AGM/EGM, …) to its token which further increase the need for the issuer to keep in touch with (keep some control on) the investors in his token.
+As to security tokens, it is quite different.
+The issuer - or its appointed agent - remains generally liable for applying a number of controls to his token after issuance and during the entire “life” of its security token.
+In addition, he might need to apply a number of corporate actions (dividend/interests payments, … ) or corporate events (calling for an AGM/EGM, …) to its token which further increases the need for the issuer to keep in touch with (keep some control on) the investors in his token.

 One could identify two main types of control requirements related to the issuance, the holding and the transfer of security tokens :
 - One relates to regulations applicable to the security considered, that are independent of the security token itself (i.e. general rules).
 For example, the need to identify the investor, to collect a proof of his identity, to check his name against blacklists, i.e. generally speaking, control requirements related to AML/KYC, or other applicable regulatory rules.